johnwarden/httperror/README.md

 This package defines generic versions of [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) and [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc): [httperror.XHandler](https://pkg.go.dev/github.com/johnwarden/httperror#XHandler) and [httperror.XHandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc).
-The latter allow your http handlers to accept a third parameter of a any type.
+The latter allow your http handlers to accept a third parameter of any type.

 This parameter can contain parsed request parameters, authorized user IDs, and other information required by request handlers.
-This information will typically required by routers, middleware, or a framework.
+This information will typically be supplied by routers, middleware, or a framework.
 For example, the helloHandler function in the introductory example might be cleaner if it accepted its arguments as a struct.